franalbani/archaic/README.md

 - Secure Boot disabled from UEFI.
 - GPT disk.
 - Existing EFI partition (only tested with the one created by Windows 10 in a Lenovo Thinkpad)
-- Free un-partitioned disk space ready to be asigned according instructions.
+- Free un-partitioned disk space ready to be asigned according to instructions.
 See comments inside `run_archaic`.
 - Live Arch Installation ISO (only tested with a USB stick on March 2018).
 - Internet conection.